Coeliac disease: Gastrointestinal

 Diarrhoea that is characteristic of coeliac disease is chronic, sometimes pale, of large volume, and abnormally foul in odor.
-Abdominal pain, cramping, bloating with abdominal distension (thought to be the result of fermentative production of bowel gas), and mouth ulcers may be present.
-As the bowel becomes more damaged, a degree of lactose intolerance may develop.
+Other symptoms of coeliac disease include abdominal pain, cramping, bloating with abdominal distension, and mouth ulcers.
+As the bowels become more damaged, lactose intolerance can develop.
 Frequently, the symptoms are ascribed to irritable bowel syndrome (IBS), only later to be recognised as coeliac disease.
-In populations of people with symptoms of IBS, a diagnosis of coeliac disease can be made in about 3.3% of cases, or four times more likely than in general.
-Screening them for coeliac disease is recommended by the National Institute for Health and Clinical Excellence (NICE), the British Society of Gastroenterology and the American College of Gastroenterology, but is of unclear benefit in North America.